h1376h/MLCourse/ML_Obsidian_Vault/Lectures/11/Quiz/L11_5_Quiz.md

 2. [📚] Perform the M-step to update μ₁, μ₂, σ₁², σ₂², π₁, π₂
 3. [📚] Calculate the log-likelihood after this iteration
 4. [🔍] Interpret the clustering results - which points belong to which cluster?
+5. [📚] Continue the EM algorithm for a second iteration and calculate the change in log-likelihood.
+Determine if the algorithm has converged using a threshold of 0.01 for the log-likelihood change.

 For a detailed explanation of this problem, including step-by-step solutions and key insights, see [Question 4: Manual EM Calculation](L11_5_4_explanation.md).